heyshadowsmith/shadowsmith/content/articles/how-to-deploy-an-express-api-to-vercel.md

 module.exports = app
 ```
 ## 4. Add vercel.json configuration
-Now we have to tell Vercel what files to build, how to build them, and how to route them using a `vercel.json` file.
+After exporting Express, we have to tell Vercel what files to build, how to build them, and how to route them using a `vercel.json` file.

-Create a `vercel.json` file.
+So create a `vercel.json` file.

 ```
 touch vercel.json